FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Cockos_Reaper.md

 ![](include/SpatRevolution_UserGuide_-251.jpg)

-In the Automation parameter list for Spat SEND just click on the LEARN... button to manually assign an external controller that you have set up in the Reaper Controller preferences.
+In the Automation parameter list for SPAT SEND just click on the <code>LEARN...</code> button to manually assign an external controller that you have set up in the Reaper Controller preferences.

 From this page by clicking on the MOD... button of an automatable parameter, it is also possible to animate sources with independent LFOs that run all the time in the background, quick and dirty way to spatialise live inputs sources with autopan type effects for example.

 ![](include/SpatRevolution_UserGuide_-253.jpg)

-## Setting up Spat RETURN.
+## Setting up SPAT RETURN.

 Now, to render the scene from the multi-channel room output to disk as an interleaved 3rd Order HOA, for example, we need to add a RETURN plug-in.
 We can calculate that 3HOA3D needs 16 channels.